urtuteja/Language-as-Data/README.md

 # Language-as-Data

+For this assignment, I chose to work with the Hugging Face dataset, which is accessible at the following link: https://huggingface.co/datasets/werent4/lithuanian-translations/viewer/en-lt.
+This dataset contains sentences translated from Lithuanian to English.

 Original Dataset: The dataset is provided in the file train-00000-of-00001.parquet.

 Prompts for Data Augmentation: The Jupyter Notebook Llama3_for_Data_Augmentation.ipynb contains the prompts used for data augmentation.